OpenFrontier: General Navigation with Visual-Language Grounded Frontiers: Method

 \section{Method}

-OpenFrontier adopts a minimal but effective principle: \textit{detect and evaluate navigation frontiers directly in the 2D image domain whenever possible}.
+OpenFrontier adopts a minimal but effective principle: \textit{detect and evaluate navigation targets directly in the 2D image domain whenever possible}.
 Following this principle, both goal identification and goal evaluation are carried out directly on RGB observations $\mathbf{I}_t \in \mathbb{R}^{H \times W \times 3}$, together with the associated camera extrinsic parameters $\mathbf{T}_t \in SE(3)$ and the camera intrinsic matrix $\mathbf{K} \in \mathbb{R}^{3 \times 3}$ at time step $t$.
-OpenFrontier outputs goal pose for the robot to reach which can be further translated into control actions for the robot to reach the goal.
+OpenFrontier outputs a goal pose, which can be further translated into control actions for the robot.
 Given a natural-language navigation goal, OpenFrontier processes the current observation $\mathbf{I}_t$ to identify a set of \emph{visual frontiers}.
 Each frontier is first represented as $\mathbf{F} = \{\mathbf{X}, g\}$, where $\mathbf{X} = \{\mathbf{p}, \mathbf{q}\}$ denotes the 3D position and orientation of the frontier in the world frame, and $g$ denotes its information gain.
-Importantly, no dense 3D reconstruction or semantic mapping is required during this process.
+Importantly, no dense 3D semantic reconstruction is required for goal identification.
 The selected frontier is grounded in 3D space and used to generate a goal pose, which is then passed to a low-level motion planner for execution.
 The system iteratively updates frontier information gain and replans as new observations arrive, until the navigation goal is reached.
-An overview of the full system of OpenFrontier is shown in Fig. \ref{fig:overview}, which consists primarily of the goal identification stage in image space, and a global goal management in the 3D space.
+An overview of the full system of OpenFrontier is shown in Fig. \ref{fig:overview}.